A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 #5.
 Emergency Thermal Blanket

-Emergency blankets are made of a lightweight, tear-resistant material and provide insulation in the form of a reflective surface that can reflect body heat back to the user.
-It is also waterproof, windproof and highly compact, making it easy to store in any safety kit.
+Emergency thermal blankets are made of a lightweight, tear-resistant material and provide insulation in the form of a reflective surface that can reflect body heat back to the user.
+These "blankets" are waterproof, windproof and highly compact, making it easy to store in any kit.

-Having an emergency thermal blanket can help protect you from hypothermia, exposure and other serious medical conditions caused by extreme temperatures or weather conditions.
-It can also be used to signal rescuers, as its reflective surface will alert them of your location.
+- Protects you from hypothermia, exposure, and other serious medical conditions caused by extreme temperatures or weather conditions.

-The blanket can be used as an extra layer of insulation in colder climates or in areas with little shelter from the wind or rain, providing a warm and dry environment that can help keep you safe until help arrives.
+- Provides an extra layer of insulation in colder climates or areas with little shelter from the elements, keeping you warm and dry until help arrives.

-In addition to providing warmth, an emergency blanket can also be used as a ground cover or makeshift tarp to provide a dry place to sit or sleep.
+- Doubles as a ground cover or makeshift tarp to create a dry place to sit or sleep.

 It’s important to make sure that you have enough food to last for at least three days, as well as food that is not too heavy or bulky.